 It may be hard or even impossible to control certain risk factors (such as genetics for instance), but do your best to focus on what you can control, and then take action to control it.
 Stress is a great example of a risk factor that you can control.
 While you may not always be able to avoid stressful situations, learn to manage your stress in effective ways, such as through exercise, meditation, or self-care.
 Always make your health and well-being a priority, and remember that it’s ok to say “no” sometimes.

 It’s simple to do but easy to forget, especially if you’re constantly busy or on the go.
 Moisturising is one of the best things you can do for both your skin and your self-esteem.
 Finding the right moisturiser for you can make you much more comfortable in your own skin, which can help boost your confidence.
-Alpinia offers a gentle, plant-based moisturiser that you can check out here.
+Alpinia offers a gentle, plant-based moisturiser that may be just the thing for your skin!

 Image Sources & Licensing Info: